 2. Largest Meromictic Basin

 This condition makes 90% of its deeper part anoxic or empty of oxygen.
-The oxygen rich (upper) layer is not able to circulate below.
+The oxygen-rich (upper) layer is not able to circulate below.
+So yeah, this may qualify for the name Black Sea, at least for humans.

 As a result, marine life primarily exists from the top up to a few hundred meters of its depth.
 The deeper it goes, the less oxygen it has until it reaches zero from approximately 200 meters.